Good Chemistry is 3 – so we’re having a party

 Black beers were also my (Kelly) gateway into beer, so we had to have something to satisfy the dark side of things at our birthday.

-MAGIC ROCK BREWING: HIRE WIRE (5.5% West Coast pale, keg)
+MAGIC ROCK BREWING: HIGH WIRE (5.5% West Coast pale, keg)

 TASTING NOTES: Magic Rock’s tribute to the pale ales of the West Coast of America, beers unapologetically hop forward in character.
 Mango, lychee and lip-smacking grapefruit flavours harmonise against a smoothly composed malt base, which develops into a crisply bitter finish.